International Drive (Bays & Bears)

 On June 25, 2015, DHEC issued a 401 Water Quality Certification and Coastal Zone Consistency Certification to Horry County for the construction of International Drive as a paved 4-lane road with 14-foot wide lanes impacting 24 acres of wetlands.

 On August 28, 2015, following fruitless attempts to reach a compromise with Horry County that incorporated some meaningful protective measures, SCELP, on behalf of the League and SCWF, filed a request for contested case hearing in the Administrative Law Court challenging the DHEC certifications.
-The case was assigned to Administrative Law Judge Tripp Anderson and the parties have agreed to an expedited hearing, which is scheduled for February 2016.
+The case was assigned to Administrative Law Judge Tripp Anderson and the parties have agreed to an expedited hearing.

 In February and March, 2016, we had a 5-day trial before Judge Anderson.
 A total of 13 witnesses testified, including: Steve Gilbert, a former biologist with the U.S. Fish & Wildlife Service with expertise in wetlands, wildlife ecology and environmental impact analysis; Dan Tufford, PhD, a Research Professor at the University of South Carolina with expertise in wetlands ecosystems, hydrology and water quality; Joe Hamilton, formerly with DNR with expertise in black bear behavior and habitats; Steve Bennett, formerly with DNR with expertise in wildlife ecology, Lewis Ocean Bay and the Heritage Trust Program; Paul League, formerly with DNR and primarily responsible for negotiations with Horry County over the road project; DHEC staff responsible for issuing the decision in dispute; current DNR Director Alvin Taylor; and staff, representatives and consultants from the County.